-Dr. Barfield knows that sometimes your dental pain cannot or should not wait.
-Holding off on an emergency can contribute to more problems that can cost you more in terms of your finances and your oral health.
-That’s why we are pleased to provide same-day dental emergencies in Plano, TX.Dr.
+Sometimes dental pain cannot or should not wait.
+Ignoring dental emergencies in Plano can cause problems that can cost you more in terms of both finances and oral health.
+That’s we offer same-day emergency dental care.
+Simply call us right away so we can fit you into our schedule ASAP.
+Unlike many dentists, we offer early morning, evening, and Saturday hours.Dr.
 Barfield on Dental Emergencies Read Transcript

 Well we see emergencies just as quickly as we can.
 If somebody calls in with an emergency, we want to see them right away and our primary goal is to get them out of pain as quickly as possible if they are having pain.
 If they have chipped a tooth or it’s a cosmetic procedure, we want to get whatever problem they are having taken care of as quickly as possible.